glisak/Rhetos-wiki/Data-structures-and-relationships.md

 Extends vs UniqueReference:

 * The Extends concept behaves as a "part-of" relationship to the base entity, similar to the Detail on Reference (see the description of Detail concept above).
 This means that from the business perspective, the extension is considered a part of the base entity, its data is probably displayed and entered by user on the same form.
 Alternatively, if one-to-one relationship is needed on some entities, but the extended entity should not be considered as a part of the base entity (for example, if the row permissions should not be automatically inherited from base to dependent entity), than `UniqueReference` concept can be used instead of the Extends concept.
 * The syntax is same, and both concepts create the same foreign key from the extended table's ID to the base table.
-The only difference in CommonConcepts DSL is automatic inheritance of row permissions and on-delete-cascade relationship on Extends concept.
+The only difference in CommonConcepts DSL is that Extends concept creates automatic inheritance of row permissions and CascadeDelete.

 ## Many-to-many relationship (join table)